 What do I need to know about web security, restricted access, and Bluestem?

-This article addresses general Web security questions at UIC.
+This article addresses general web security questions and how to restrict access to websites using Bluestem at UIC.

 Your Web files are as safe from tampering as your regular files; any security depends on the usual precautions: set the proper file permissions, and keep your password safe.
 We also make nightly backups, in case of disaster or in case a malicious hacker gets past our overall security systems.